Q&A Session: Philip Greenwald

 Augmented Reality -> I describe it to people as “the thing that will come after smartphones” – am I wrong?

 Not wrong, but perhaps incomplete.
-Our smart phones have a lot of augmented reality tech in them already.
-A lot of people tend to think that a new technology comes along and immediately but most of the time, there’s a lot of interlap.
+Our smartphones have a lot of augmented reality tech in them already.
+A lot of people tend to think that new technology comes along and immediately but most of the time, there’s a lot of overlap.
 The car didn’t immediately replace the horse and buggy.
 For a long time, both shared the roads.
-Smart phones and AR will go hand in hand, and to a certain extend already do.
-Pokemon go, the new harry potter game – all AR
+Smartphones and AR will go hand in hand, and to a certain extend already do.
+Pokemon Go, the new harry potter game – all AR.

 What’s the craziest way people have reached out to get your attention?

-Can extension school student apply to Hi Labs?
+Can extension school students apply to Hi Labs?

 Is there ever something you passed on that you regret?

 If you mean have I ever suspected that a startup would fail and they didn’t – kind of.
 Twitter for example blew my mind.
-It seemed like they said “Hey, let’s take a website like facebook (remember its around 2005) and only offer their status functionalty, and that’s a site — it shocked me that twitter took off.
-I’m not an investor, so i don’t really “pass” on startups.
+It seemed like they said “Hey, let’s take a website like Facebook (remember its around 2005) and only offer their status functionality, and that’s a site — it shocked me that Twitter took off.
+I’m not an investor, so I don’t really “pass” on startups.
 I have never rejected a startup from the i-lab and later come to regret it.
 99% of startups fail, so the stories we hear all about the time about how “I can’t believe I passed on this startup” are actually pretty rare compared to how often we hear about them.